 - HTTPS on TCP port 443

-Secure browser communication between the components and Identity Providers, such as Microsoft (Azure AD), Google (G Suite) and others.
+Secure browser communication between the components and Identity Providers, such as Microsoft Azure AD, Google Workspace, Okta, OneLogin and others.

 These ports must be open within the network: